Things to consider when selecting a software vendor

 First of all, you should know what is crucial for your company’s operations.
 Narrow down the business software requirements by being as accurate and technical as possible.
 Your potential vendor’s software solution has to align with the goals of your business, as well as the needs of your team and stakeholders.

 It is important to check if the vendor has completed projects similar to what you need.
 If yes, then onboarding, knowledge transfer, and implementation would go rather smoothly.

-Satisfied customers are always willing to share their working experience with their software vendors.
-Ask vendors if you could get in touch with some of their past and existing customers for references, particularly with ones in the same industry as you (we do it at DevsData when looking for a vendor).
+Satisfied clients are always willing to share their working experience with their software vendors.
+Ask vendors if you could get in touch with some of their past and existing clients for references, particularly with ones in the same industry as you (we do it at DevsData when looking for a vendor).

 Vendors who are eager to provide such a list should always receive positive points.
-When contacting their customers be sure to ask about:
+When contacting their clients be sure to ask about:

 You can also always do a quick Google search of the vendor to look for reviews about him, as well as information about his way of working.
 Most vendors would eagerly share with you that they work with clients from all around the world.
 It is a good sign if a software provider has clients from different parts of the globe, as it shows his solutions are not just for localized businesses, but for global ones as well.

 On the same note, it will also be good if the said vendor worked with organizations of different sizes.
 Startups and enterprise clients will have specific and often-varying needs and goals when it comes to software.
 This will also show if the vendor’s products and services are scalable or not.

 When evaluating tech and software development consulting vendors, always look into his background, especially the years he has been working in the technology industry.
 This industry is constantly evolving.
 As such, you will want a provider that has been in the business for some time and has the insights and experience about the changing markets.